 this fulgurite spreading, hidden under the beach for miles.

-Julie E. Bloemeke is a native of Toledo, Ohio.
-Her first full-length poetry collection, Slide to Unlock, will debut with Sibling Rivalry Press in Spring 2020.
-She received her MFA through the Bennington Writing Seminars, and an MA from the University of South Carolina, where she was chosen as a Ramsaur Fellow and studied with James Dickey.
+Julie Bloemeke is a native of Toledo, Ohio.
+Her first full-length poetry collection is Slide to Unlock (Sibling Rivalry Press 2020).
+She received her M.F.A. from the Bennington Writing Seminars, and an M.A. from the University of South Carolina, where she was chosen as a Ramsaur Fellow and studied with James Dickey.
 Currently in Atlanta, Georgia, she has served as a fellow at the Virginia Center for the Creative Arts and has also been in residency at the Bowers House Literary Center.
 Her poems have been widely anthologized and appeared in numerous literary journals, including Gulf Coast, Prairie Schooner, Poet Lore, Chautauqua Literary Journal, Palooka Magazine, South Dakota Review, and Bridge Eight Literary Magazine.
 Her ekphrastic work has been published and showcased in collaborations with the Toledo Museum of Art and Phoenix Museum of Art.
-A freelancer writer, editor, and guest lecturer, her interviews have recently appeared in AWP’s Writer’s Chronicle and Poetry International.
+A freelance writer, editor, and guest lecturer, her interviews have recently appeared in AWP’s Writer’s Chronicle and Poetry International.
 Slide to Unlock was a finalist and semi-finalist for multiple book prizes, including the May Swenson Poetry Prize in 2016.